Companies that use Pulumi

 Analyzed and validated by Henley Wing Chiu

-Pulumi We detected 2,974 customers using Pulumi, 17 companies that churned or ended their trial, and 56 customers with estimated renewals in the next 3 months.
+Pulumi We detected 2,988 customers using Pulumi, 17 companies that churned, and 93 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (29%) and the most common company size is 11-50 employees (39%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login